GMKRAKEN23/Front-end-Project-CrazyMovie/README.md

 The CrazyMovie app is a web app built with React that allows users to follow movie news and search for information about any movie.

-The application is divided into 4 principal parts:
+The application is divided into 5 principale parts

 - La homepage
 - Details movie